PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

-Forecasting Evan N'Dicka's Future Prospects
+Forecasting Evan N'Dicka's future

 Despite his weaknesses, N’Dicka remains one of the most promising young centre-backs on the planet.
 He has deservedly been linked with a move to the Premier League with Arsenal and Tottenham both rumoured to be interesting in the 22-year-old who would likely command a fee of around £25 million.
 It is easy to see why Premier League clubs are interested in the Frenchman given that his stature, physicality and speed would likely transfer well in the English game.

 Despite these persisting rumours, N’Dicka’s primary focus will be to maintain his consistency at Eintracht Frankfurt as he aims to earn a maiden call-up to the French national team before the World Cup in November of next year.